jesperancinha/whiskers-kotlin-native/docs/good.story/good.story.chapter.2.md

 - Hara Arre - Chapter Lead of `Blue Round Grachten Roses Dot Com BV`
 - Sneller Brass - CTO of `Max Maxx BV`
 - `Red portal enterprises B.V.`
+- Kitten - The cat that helped Lucy
+- Ursi Tursi Lursi - A swiss friend of Lucy

 ## Inspiring music

 This is the music selection that has inspired the above fiction story: